devonwa/devonwa.github.io/cv.md

 Master's Thesis, Advisor: Prof. John Kitchin <span class="pull-right">January 2015 -- December 2016</span><br />
 Title: A neural network potential for nanoporous graphene.

-* Performed \textit{ab initio} molecular simulations on a stochastic sampling of nanopores in graphene in order to train a neural network potential suitable for dynamic simulations.
+* Performed ab initio molecular simulations on a stochastic sampling of nanopores in graphene in order to train a neural network potential suitable for dynamic simulations.
 * Code for simulations and neural network training were written in Python and executed in parallel on a Linux-based distributed computing cluster.
 <br />